afinemax/afinemax/README.md

 I have a keen interest in Fast Radio Bursts, both in finding them, and using them to study the cosmos.
+I have a broad interest in radio astronomy, technosignatures (SETI), astrophysical transients, pulsars, multi-messenger astronomy, observational cosmology, scintillation, radio polarization, cosmic magnetism, instrumentation.

 I am further interested in data science for radio & multimessenger astronomy - including algorithm, software development, and machine learning.
 I think finding exoplanets, and Gravitational Wave astronomy is neat.

 My research background includes Hunting Fast Radio Burst (FRB) using the [25m Dwingeloo Radio Telescope](https://www.astron.nl/), algorithm development for studying rotation measure (used to study magnetic fields in space), error testing a data analysis pipeline for [Polarization Sky Survey of the Universe's Magnetism (POSSUM)](https://askap.org/possum/), and Hunting FRBs with multimessenger astronomy using the [Swift/Bat X-ray space telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html). <br>